satori-lunar/Beta-Code/EMAIL_REMINDER_SETUP.md

    - Finds all reminders where `scheduled_reminder_time <= now()` and `sent = false`
    - For each reminder:
      - Fetches user email and class details
-     - Sends email via Resend
+     - Sends email via Mailchimp Transactional
      - Creates a notification in the database
-     - Marks reminder as `sent = true`
+     - Reschedules the reminder for the same class time next week (recurring weekly)

 3. **Email Content**: The email includes:
    - Class title